martinschaer/nitramjs/README.md

 ### v.
 0.1.8
 - set document title with route title
+- beforeIntercept now has to call a callback, like onRouteChange

 ### v.
 0.1.7
 - URL search params get passed through the AJAX request